ggreer/the_silver_searcher/msc_libs/MsvcLibX/README.md

   host, but the output locally in the VM, avoiding to overwrite the main version on the host.
 IF %OUTDIR% is not defined, the default output still goes below the source directory as before.
+- Added the ability to build projects recursively.
+  Applied that to MsvcLibX, which can now be built from its main directory.
+  And MsvcLibX itself can be built as a component of the SysToolsLib library.

+**2017**

+- Added support for Visual Studio 2017.
+  This one has a very different directory structure from its predecessors.
+  This required a redesign of the detection routine in configure.bat.
+- One major change: All text written to stdout and stderr and that goes to the console is written in UTF-16.
+This ensures that all characters are displayed correctly, whatever the current code page.
+  When stdout and stderr are redirected to a pipe or a file, the text is converted to the console code page as before.
+This is the same behavior as that of cmd.exe itself.
+  That should be transparent to all apps, with just a rebuild necessary.
+- One simplification: I've fixed the long-broken src2objs.bat.
+It's thus possible to define lists of C sources instead of lists of objects.
+  Sources are better, because they're OS-independant, whereas object names differ in Windows and Linux.
+- Another simplification: It's possible to make recursive builds by just defining a DIRS variable in a Files.mak file.